leopeng1995/neuralsql/README.md

 #### Serverless

 We can use serverless to query pretrained models.
 In `chatbot (MongoDB Stitch)` example, we will use MongoDB Stitch function to query pretrained model stored in MongoDB.
+You can connect MongoDB Stitch using `mongo` command.

 ```bash
 mongo "mongodb://<username>:<password>@stitch.mongodb.com:27020/?authMechanism=PLAIN&authSource=%24external&ssl=true&appName=todo-tutorial1-uhdox:mongodb-atlas:local-userpass"
 ```

+Then you can create a function in your Stitch app console.

 ```
 exports = async function(text) {